 This post is dedicated to a clever troll - tapesfor2 - who once publicly posted this nice comment about my efforts to preserve the Sonic Archives tape collection: "You shouldn't have.
 His recordings were at 'best' personal souvenirs.
 They were not quality recordings.
 They should not be shared.
 Those tapes... read more →

-This is about 12Rods, a band from Minneapolis by way of Oxford, Ohio, who have existed in various incarnations from 1992 to the present day in 2026.
-What follows is a handful of live recordings which the band has graciously allowed me to share on Live Music Archive with other... read more →
+This is about Jackass, a band that existed in Minneapolis, MN during the years 1993 – 1994.
+What follows are a couple of live recordings which Dan Leary has graciously allowed me to record back in the day, and has generously allowed to be shared on Live Music Archive with... read more →

 24

-This is about Arcwelder, a band from Minneapolis, who have existed from 1987 to the present day in 2026.
-What follows is a handful of live recordings which the band has graciously allowed me to share on Live Music Archive with other past, present and future fans.
-There are still... read more →
+This is about 2i, a band that existed at various times in Minneapolis, MN during 1980 – 2000.
+What follows are a handful of live recordings which the band has graciously allowed me to share on Live Music Archive with other past, present and future fans. [links to recordings provided... read more →